Etana Energy

 Venture Round in 2022

-Lona is a manufacturer and exporter of citrus products based in Cape Town, South Africa.
-The company specializes in a diverse range of agricultural products, including grapefruit, mangoes, grapes, pears, plums, avocados, pomegranates, lemons, and oranges, as well as various vegetables.
-Through its operations, Lona aims to deliver high-quality produce to international markets, leveraging South Africa's favorable climate for citrus cultivation.
+Lona Group is a manufacturer and exporter of citrus products based in Cape Town, South Africa.
+The company specializes in a diverse range of agricultural products, including grapefruit, mangoes, grapes, pears, plums, avocados, pomegranates, lemons, and oranges, along with various vegetables.
+Through its export operations, Lona Group plays a significant role in the global supply chain for fresh produce, providing high-quality fruits and vegetables to international markets.

 Equity Group Holdings